'Inappropriate, not something I wanted to hear': Jacqui Dean on Simon Bridges' comments - NZ Herald

 Bridges is understood to have been talking with a group of about three fellow MPs, including Jami-Lee Ross and Todd McClay, when Dean walked past and the Tauranga MP called to her and made the comment.

 Dean, 64, complained about it at the time and Bridges was spoken to.
-She has not spoken publicly on the matter since Bridges' demotion last night and has not responded to requests for comment.

 Born in Palmerston North, prior to politics Dean worked in education, as a radio announcer and also once hosted the children's television show Playschool.